oracle/graal/docs/getting-started/graalvm-community/windows.md

 ## Prerequisites for Using Native Image on Windows

-To start using Native Image on Windows, install Visual Studio Code and Microsoft Visual C++(MSVC).
+To start using Native Image on Windows, install Visual Studio and Microsoft Visual C++(MSVC).
 There are two installation options:
   * Install the Visual Studio Code Build Tools with the Windows 10 SDK
   * Install Visual Studio Code with the Windows 10 SDK